 The ancient oaks of Swell Wood are part of a strip of woodland extending 10 miles along the ridge from Langport to the Blackdown Hills.

 Our three wildlife trails take you through woodland, up and down steps (which can be avoided) and through our wildflower meadow.
-The Woodland Trail takes you past the lofty heron nests, giving an intimate view into the treetop canopy.
-Swell Wood is home to the largest colony of breeding Grey Herons in South-West England, with more than 100 pairs making their nests in the trees between March and June.
+The Woodland Trail takes you past the lofty Grey Heron nests, giving an intimate view into the treetop canopy.
+Swell Wood is home to the largest colony of breeding Grey Herons in South-West England, with more than 100 pairs nesting in the trees between March and June.
 Come and hear their croaking cacophony for yourself.